 Revenues

 Elektro’s revenues in 1999 were severely impacted by the Brazilian currency devaluation, which took place in January 1999.
-Elektro’s tariffs are denominated in Reais.
-Consequently, as a result of the devaluation, revenues during full year 1999 declined in US dollar terms by approximately 28% as compared to the annualized revenues for 1998.
+Elektro’s tariffs are denominated in Real.
+Consequently, as a result of the devaluation, revenues during full year 1999 declined in US Dollar terms by approximately 28% as compared to the annualized revenues for 1998.
 The decline in dollar terms was partially offset by two increases in tariffs.
-The first increase was in June of 1999 of 16.3% and related primarily to the pass-through of purchased power costs, particularly as it related to the dollar-denominated Itaipu tariffs.
-The second increase of 6.3% was in September of 1999 and related to automatic annual increases for controllable costs reflecting Brazilian inflation as measured by IGP-M. As a result of these tariff increases, tariffs declined by only 26% as compared to the devaluation that totalled 47.9% for 1999.
+The first increase was in June of 1999 of 16.3% and resulted primarily from the pass-through of purchased power costs, particularly as it related to the US Dollar-denominated Itaipu tariffs.
+The second increase of 6.3% was in September of 1999 and related to automatic annual increases for controllable costs reflecting Brazilian inflation as measured by IGP-M. As a result of these tariff increases, tariffs declined by only 26% in US Dollar terms as compared to the devaluation that totalled 47.9% for 1999.
 For a more detailed discussion on the regulatory regime for tariff increases, please refer to the discussion on tariffs below.

 The impact of the decline in average tariffs was also offset by an increase of 5.8% in GWh sales in 1999 compared to 1998.